luukEes/socialNetBeta/README.md

 - @GetMapping("/usersById") - methods searching user in DataBase by ID ,

-- @DeleteMapping("/deleteUserByID") - method deletes users from DataBase by ID.
+- @DeleteMapping("/deleteUserByID") - method deletes users from DataBase by ID,

+- @GetMapping("/findPostById") -method  search post from db by ID,

+- @DeleteMapping("/deletePostById") - method delete single post by id

 The application is constantly being developed, new functionalities will be added over time.
 />